Next steps

 Check on the status of your financial aid.

-Once you apply for financial aid (using school code 002329), you can check on the status of your award and view any notifications from the Office of Student Financial Aid on Academica.
-Once you log in to Academica, click on Student Resources, Financial Aid Portal and choose the menu item you would like to review.
-Follow up on all requests from WSU so that your financial aid award is disbursed on time.
+You can check on the status of your award and view any notifications from the Office of Student Financial Aid on Academica.
+Once you log in to Academica, click on Student Resources, then click Financial Aid Portal and choose the menu item you would like to review.
+Be sure to follow up on all requests from WSU so that your financial aid award is disbursed on time.
+Please note that email communications from the Office of Student Financial Aid are sent to a student's WSU email account.

 Make your orientation reservation.